“I’ve got to get out of these clothes-fast.” The front door slammed behind her as my sister Eliza began to scream.

 Eliza was already up, as there was coffee on the stove, but she was nowhere to be found.

 She had taken to wandering again.
-Coffee in hand, I walked to the screen porch and sat in the ancient rocking chairs overlooking the yard, and waited.
+Coffee in hand, I walked to the screen porch and sat in an old rocking chair overlooking the yard, and waited.

 As I rocked, I worried, “Will we leave this house alive?”